RLBot/csharp-manager/README.md

 This is the C# RLBot bot manager.
 It was written in C#, but the DLL produced by this can be used by any .NET language.

+Please run setup.bat so that the FlatBuffers generated files go in the /flat folder.

 ## Publishing to NuGet

 RLBotDotNet is available on NuGet at https://www.nuget.org/packages/RLBot.Framework.